 No one would have ever thought that a young American girl would someday be responsible for the King of England abdicating his crown, country and family to marry a common, twice-divorced American woman.
-As unbelievable as that sounds it is exactly what happened in 1936.
+As unbelievable as that sounds, it is exactly what happened in 1936.

 Wally, as she became known, was born the daughter of Teackle Wallis Warfield and the former Alice Montague on June 19, 1896, in Blue Ridge Summit, Pennsylvania.
-At a very young age, her father passed away and her mother ran a boarding house and was forced to accept her husband's brother's charity in order to raise her daughter.
+At a very young age, her father passed away, and her mother ran a boarding house and was forced to accept her husband's brother's charity to raise her daughter.
 Luckily for Wallis, her rich uncle was willing to pay for her to attend exclusive and expensive schools for her education.